 Eight top air conditioner brands

 There are loads of great brands ready and waiting to give you the best deal for your home.
 But the search can be overwhelming if you don’t quite know what you’re looking for yet.
 So, here are eight popular companies to get you started.
-Their range of products and services should give you some inspiration and a better understanding of the kinds of decisions you need to make.
+Air conditioning installation prices from these brands do vary along with their range of products and services, however the list below should give you some inspiration and a better understanding of the kinds of decisions you need to make.

 Experts in almost every household appliance in existence, including the Artista Series espresso machines.
 Founded in 1902, their main AC products are portable units, such as the PACN86 and PAC N77 ECO models.
 But they also supply air conditioning parts – filters, stoppers, remote controls and more.